What is the full form of NIFTY?

-NIFTY, derived from two words "National" and "Fifty", is the market index of well-established and financially strong 50 companies listed on National Stock Exchange of India (NSE).
+It is derived from two words "National" and "Fifty", which is the market index of well-established and financially strong 50 companies listed on the National Stock Exchange of India (NSE).

-The Nifty index represents about 62.9% of the free float market capitalization of the stocks listed on NSE as on March, 2017.
-It monitors the shares of 50 major companies of the country and gives the information about their performance.
+The Nifty index represents about 62.9% of the free-float market capitalization of the stocks listed on NSE as of March 2017.
+It monitors the shares of 50 major companies in the country and gives information about their performance.

 How Nifty is calculated?

 It involves the total market capitalization of the companies weighted by its effect on the index, so the larger stocks would make more of a difference to the index as compared to a smaller market cap company.

-Points to remember while calculating Nifty:
+Points to remember while calculating Nifty

-a) 1995 is base year and base value is set at 1000.
+- 1995 is the base year and the base value is set at 1000

-Market Capitalization = Share outstanding * Market Price per Share
+- Market Capitalization = Share outstanding * Market Price per Share

-Free Float Market Capitalization = Share outstanding * Price * IWF (Investible Weight Factor)
+- Free Float Market Capitalization = Share outstanding * Price * IWF (Investible Weight Factor)

-Index Value = Current Market Value / (Base Market Capital * Base Index Value)
+- Index Value = Current Market Value / (Base Market Capital * Base Index Value)

-Note - IWF is a unit of floating stock expressed in the terms of the number available for trading.
+IWF is a unit of floating stock expressed in the terms of the number available for trading.

 Nifty 100 indexes that are available for trading in NSE's Futures & Options are eligible for inclusion in Nifty 50.

-Selection of index set is based on the following criteria:
+The selection of index set is based on the following criteria:

-1) Liquidity - For inclusion in the index, the security should have traded at an average impact cost of 0.50 % or less during the last six months for 90% of the observations for the portfolio of Rs 10 crores.
+1 Liquidity - For inclusion in the index, the security should have traded at an average impact cost of 0.50 % or less during the last six months for 90% of the observations for the portfolio of Rs 10 crores.

-2) Float-Adjusted Market Capitalization - Company must provide the average free float market capitalization is at least 1.5 times the average free-float market capitalization to be eligible for index inclusion.
+2 Float-Adjusted Market Capitalization - Company must provide the average free-float market capitalization is at least 1.5 times the average free-float market capitalization to be eligible for index inclusion.

 List of NIFTY 50 Indexes - download here